tigerbeetle/tigerbeetle/docs/usage/data-modeling.md

 - Random identifiers do not require a central oracle.
 - Only point queries are useful for fetching randomly-generated identifiers.

-To maximize id entropy, prefer a cryptographically-secure PRNG.
+To maximize id entropy, prefer a cryptographically-secure PRNG (most languages have one in their cryptography library).
+We don't recommend UUIDv4 because it uses a few fixed bits.

 #### Reuse Foreign Identifier